Soanian: Technologies

 Understanding of the technological development of Soanian tools has been limited due to most sites rarely comprising more than a few dozen artifacts.
 Soanian culture's technologies are based on stone-based and often described as non-bifacial assemblages.
 These tools are categorized based on their unifacial nature with a singular flat surface.
 Soanian assemblages generally comprise varieties of choppers, discoids, scrapers, cores, and numerous flake-type tools.
 These tools are mainly for heavy duty but also have finer purposes, as seen in some flake tools used for cutting.
 These tools are often manufactured on quartzite pebbles, cobbles, and occasionally from boulders.
 With Soanian technologies being limited, tools often remain similar in shape and sizes to their sourced materials.
 Soanian technological culture differ largely from other pre-historic culture in the region.
 Other cultures found in Siwalik like the Ancheulian are often described to be of bi-facial nature and focused on hand axes.
 The comparison between other culture of the same region has seen Soanian technology categorized as a continuation of archaic technology rather than Neolithic.
 This is due to Soanian culture often being isolated within the mountainous region away from plain populations who have access to more materials.

 Perspective of the singular interval scholars

-Scholars of the singular interval period view Soanian technology's development due to the deurbanization of the Harappan culture's deurbanization.
+Scholars of the singular interval period view the Soanian technology's development as being due to the deurbanization of the Harappan culture.
 This group was initially thought to have had large trading networks with intricate tools, and their own scripting system.
 However, due to climate change during the mid-Holocene epoch, many original settlements collapsed in search of water and have been reduced in size.
 The group began adopting tools that were more easily accessible.